 - Over/under voltage input from the solar panel.

-- Device’s internal temperature is too high.
+- The device’s internal temperature is too high.

 Solutions: